You’ll agree that becoming a mom is scary.

 1. Cord Clamping

 Once your baby is born, the cord is clamped and cut to separate your baby from the placenta.
 This immediately stops any blood flow between you and baby.
-If everything is straightforward you can decide how long you want to wait before the cord is clamped and cut.
+If everything is straightforward, you can decide how long you want to wait until the cord is clamped and cut.
 You have three options to choose from.